 Study and Work

-More detail about the regulations can be found here.
+More details about the regulations can be found here.

-Another possibility for students who have completed a degree is the "Rot-Weiß-Rot" card, issued by the Austrian authorities for one year and linked to one specific employer.
-For full terms and conditions of qualification, please click here for further information.
+Non-EU students who have completed a degree in Austria can apply for the "Red-White-Red" card, issued by the Austrian authorities for one year and is linked to one specific employer.
+For full terms and conditions of qualification, please click here.

 Non-EU students have 12 months to find a job and to apply for the Red-White-Red Card (as of October 1, 2017).
 During that time the residency title for students must be extended.
 Moreover, students still may work up to 20 hours per week.